 Add to your shopping cart this Silver Kumudini regal neckpiece from Tribe Amrapali that will definitely bring out the sheer elegance among the bridesmaids.
-This colourful glass lotus necklace is handcrafted in silver with gold-plating, studded in glass and turquoise and bejewelled with pearl droplets.
+This colourful glass lotus necklace is handcrafted in silver with gold plating, studded in glass and turquoise and bejewelled with pearl droplets.

 2. The Jhumka Earrings

-A typical traditional bridesmaid earring is the jhumka that has a large dome-shaped drop with a studded or engraved top.
+A typical traditional bridesmaid earring is the jhumka which has a large dome-shaped drop with a studded or engraved top.
 Earrings help add sparkle to any outfit and transform you into a dazzling diva in quite an instant.
 Go in for styles with kundan stones or semi-precious stones that are appropriate and dressy enough to be teamed with your wedding attire.

 3. The Trendy Nose Ring

 Bridesmaids can go for a nath or a trendy rose ring as such depending on their region.
-This adds a touch of traditionality and royalty to their already-amazing wedding attire making them stand out, just in par with the bride.
+This adds a touch of traditionality and royalty to their already-amazing wedding attire making them stand out, just on par with the bride.

 Nothing can steal your look more than this beautifully handcrafted Silver Noor Nose Pin from Tribe Amrapali.
-This floral nose ring is handcrafted in silver with gold-plating and studded with glass and pear droplets in a fashionable manner.
+This floral nose ring is handcrafted in silver with gold plating and studded with glass and pear droplets in a fashionable manner.

 4. The Graceful Maang Tikka